 A neurologist is a medical doctor with special training and skills in disorders of the nervous system.
 This includes disorders of the brain, spinal cord, nerves and muscles.

-Paediatric neurologists work on neurological problems in children.
+Paediatric neurologists work on neurological problems in children and teenagers.

 Why your child might see a neurologist

-Your child might see a neurologist if it looks like she has problems with the brain, spinal cord, nerves and muscles.
+Your child might see a neurologist if it looks like they have problems with the brain, spinal cord, nerves and muscles.
 These problems could include:

 - cerebral palsy